markmont/flux-utils/README.md

       --details    display extra information
-      --mail       send mail to offending users (Flux support staff only) --daemonize  run as a daemon (Flux support staff only)
+      --mail       send mail to offending users (Flux support staff only) --daemonize  run as a daemon (Flux support staff only) --submit     run as a self-resubmitting job (Flux support staff only)

 `gpujobinfo` - displays information about jobs requesting GPUs